-Professor and Chair, Biology and William L. McCormick Professor of Natural Sciences
+Professor and Associate Chair, Biology and William L. McCormick Professor of Natural Sciences

 Stacey Weiss has scholarly interests in behavioral and microbial ecology.
 She studies the function and regulation of animal communication signals, reproductive behavior, and the host microbiome, especially in lizards.
 Her work on the communication signals of female striped plateau lizards in Arizona, exploring links between female coloration and health of offspring (Journal of Animal Ecology, 2011), attracted stories in Smithsonian, Natural History, U.S. News & World Report, and other international media.